FRAMverse/snippets/README.md

 - `data-frame-comparison.R` has code to compare two data frames to look for mismatches.
 This can be very helpful for QA/QC (e.g., comparing the output of a new method to the output of an old method, when the results should be the same).
 - `data-frame-duplicates.R` has code to identify duplicate rows within a dataframe, with a lot of flexibility of which columns to include when looking for duplicates.
 - `fishery-renamer.R` has a function that translates the fishery names used in FRAM and TAMM into consistent, easily readable strings.
 With optional argument `sep = TRUE`, it instead returns a data frame, with separate columns for area name and fishery type (e.g. "Troll", "Sport", "Net").
+- `filter-catch-by-regulation.R` has example code to work with test fishing data.
+- `months-spanned.R` takes start and end dates (either atomics or vectors) and returns a data frame with the months the period or periods spanned and the days and proportions of those months spanned.
+With optional argument `return.empties = TRUE`, it also returns all other months in the associated years with 0s for the days and proportions columns
+- `period-2daily.R` takes a dataframe with a row per period (e.g., per regulatory period), and expands this to a dataframe with one entry per day.
+Optional "dividee" argument allows easy distribution of aggregated values to daily averages (e.g., total fish caught in a period can be divided into average fish caught per day).
 - `timestep-finder.R` calculates the chinook timestep from a vector of dates.
 Without knowing run-year, timesteps 1 and 4 entirely overlap; this function returns dates in that period as timestep 4.
-- `period-2daily.R` takes a dataframe with a row per period (e.g., per regulatory period), and expands this to a dataframe with one entry per day.
-Optional "dividee" argument allows easy distribution of aggregated values to daily averages (e.g., total fish caught in a period can be divided into average fish caught per day).
-- `months-spanned.R` takes start and end dates (either atomics or vectors) and returns a data frame with the months the period or periods spanned and the days and proportions of those months spanned.
-With optional argument `return.empties = TRUE`, it also returns all other months in the associated years with 0s for the days and proportions columns

 ## File manipulation

 - `db-pull-example.R` has example code to pull information from a local database.
 When working with FRAM files, note that the FRAMrsquared package (https://github.com/FRAMverse/framrsquared) has a lot of functions that massively streamline working with the FRAM databases.
-When appropriate, we strongly recommend the
-FRAMrsquared functions instead.
+When appropriate, we strongly recommend the FRAMrsquared functions instead.

 ## Quarto and Rmarkdown